vishakha-ramani/inferno-autoscaler/pkg/rest/README.md

    - `maxBatchSize`: maximum batch size to use, beyond which performance deteriorates
    - `atTokens`: average number of tokens used when determining the `maxBatchSize`

-1. **Service class data**: For all service classes, the specification, such as name and SLO targets  for a service class.
+1. **Service class data**: For all service classes, the specification, such as name, priority, and SLO targets for a service class.
 An example follows.

     ```json
     {